A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Introduction

-\paragraph*{Contributions.} In detail the contributions of this paper are the following: \begin{itemize} \item We present a fixed-parameter algorithm for \ppm with an exponential runtime of $\bigO^*(1.79^{\run(T)})$.
-Since the combinatorial explosion is confined to $\run(T)$, this algorithm performs especially well when $T$ has few alternating runs.
-Indeed, the runtime depends only polynomially on $n$, the length of $T$. \item Since $\run(T)\leq n$, this algorithm also solves \ppm in time $\bigO^*(1.79^n)$.
-This is a major improvement over the brute-force algorithm. \item Furthermore, we analyze this algorithm with respect to $\run(P)$.
-We obtain a runtime of $\bigO^*\big(\left(n^2/2\run(P)\right)^{\run (P)}\big)$.
-In the framework of parameterized complexity theory this runtime proves \xp membership for $\run(P)$. \item We also prove that an algorithm presented in~\cite{DBLP:journals/siamdm/AhalR08} has a runtime of $\bigO(n^{1+\run(P)})$.
-This is achieved by proving an inequation that bounds the pathwidth of a certain graph generated by a permutation by the number of alternating runs of this permutations. \item Finally, we prove that these \xp results cannot be substantially improved.
-We prove that -- under standard complexity theoretic assumptions -- no fixed-parameter algorithm exists with respect to $\run(P)$, i.e.\ no algorithm with runtime $\bigO^*(c^{\run(P)})$ for some constant $c$ may be hoped for. \end{itemize}
+\paragraph*{Contributions.}\ The contributions of this paper are the following: \begin{itemize} \item Our main result is a fixed-parameter tractable algorithm for \ppm with a runtime of $\bigO(1.79^{\run(T)}\cdot n\cdot k)$.
+Since the combinatorial explosion is confined to $\run(T)$, this algorithm performs especially well when $T$ has few alternating runs. \item Since $\run(T)\leq n$, this algorithm also solves \ppm in time $\bigO(1.79^n\cdot n\cdot k)$.
+This is a major improvement over the brute-force algorithm with a runtime of $\mathcal{O}(2^n\cdot n)$. \item Since the the number of runs in a random permutation is unlikely to be $n$, one can expect an even smaller constant than $1.79$ on average.
+Indeed, we prove that the expected runtime of our algorithm is in $\bigO(1.52^n\cdot n\cdot k)$. \item We also show that an algorithm by Ahal and Rabinovich~\cite{DBLP:journals/siamdm/AhalR08} has a runtime of $\bigO(n^{1+\run(P)})$.
+This is achieved by proving that the pathwidth of a certain graph generated by a permutation is bounded by the number of alternating runs of this permutation. \item Finally, we prove that -- under standard complexity theoretic assumptions -- no fixed-parameter algorithm exists with respect to $\run(P)$, i.e., no algorithm with runtime $\bigO(c^{\run(P)}\cdot \mathit{poly}(n))$ for some constant $c$ may be hoped for.
+Thus, the runtime of the aforementioned $\bigO(n^{1+\run(P)})$ algorithm cannot be substantially improved. \end{itemize}